sodadata/docs/soda-sql/documentation/concepts.md

 - scan your [table]({% link soda-sql/documentation/glossary.md %}#table) to run tests for "bad" data.

-To **connect** to a data warehouse such as Snowflake, Amazon Athena, or Google Cloud Products BigQuery, you use two files that Soda SQL creates for you when you run the `soda create` CLI command:
+To **connect** to a data warehouse such as Snowflake, Amazon Athena, or Google Cloud Products BigQuery, you use two files that Soda SQL creates for you when you run the CLI [create command]({% link soda-sql/getting-started/configure.md %}#create-commands):
 - a `warehouse.yml` file which stores access details for your warehouse, and,
 - an `env_vars.yml` file which securely stores warehouse login credentials.